Now that you have decided to attend college, what next? Students often ask a very logical question: "Can I afford the school of my choice?"

 Circumstances you feel we should know about must be communicated in writing with specifics concerning the circumstance, i.e., dates, amounts, etc. Use the form on the Special Circumstances webpage to explain the circumstance(s).

-Additional paperwork will be required before the re-evaluation will be completed.
+Additional paperwork and documentation will be required before the re-evaluation will be completed.
 The decision of the Financial Aid Office is final and cannot be appealed to the U.S. Department of Education.

 Viterbo University has numerous scholarship opportunities.
 These scholarships are awarded on a non-need basis and range from $2,000 to full tuition.
 Students must be enrolled full-time to receive these scholarships.
 Extended learning and/or graduate students are not eligible for scholarships.